OpenTermsArchive/contrib-versions/Cloudant/Privacy Policy.md

-This Privacy Statement is effective as of May 2018.
+This Privacy Statement is effective as of 31 December 2019.

+The previous version of this Statement is available here (PDF, 173 KB).

 At IBM we recognize the importance of protecting your personal information and are committed to processing it responsibly and in compliance with applicable data protection laws in all countries in which IBM operates.